ks888/ansible-playbook-debugger/README.md

 ### set *module_args*|*complex_args* *key* *value*

-Add or update the module's argument.
+Add or update a module's argument.

 If the first argument is `module_args`, *key* and *value* are added to module_args.
 If `complex_args`, *key* and *value* are added to complex_args.